 Several ADD COLUMN directives may be concatenated, separated by a comma.
+For instance, to create columns recording the ip adress and port of the connected client:

 To change the structure of existing log tables once the alter_log_table parameter has been set, the tables groups must be dropped and then recreated.